ietf-wg-scone/scone/draft-ietf-scone-protocol.md

     When the timer lapses,
     change the rate monitoring to the higher rate.

-* If the signaled rate is lower than the current value, set the current rate limit to match the advice, cancel any rate increase timer, discard all rate monitoring state, and set the last update time to the current time.
+* If the signaled throughput advice is lower than the current value, set the current throughput advice to match the signaled value, cancel any rate increase timer, discard all rate monitoring state, and set the last update time to the current time.